 Participants will be issued a map with the waypoints marked.
 It is up to the participants to decide the best way to complete the course.
 No cue sheets will be issued.
 No markings will be placed on course.
 The course will be open to traffic and citizens.
 Participants will be required to be within two seconds of each other regardless of transit.
 If you’re on a team and running you should be able to touch, you will both be in the same boat, and if your cycling you should be able to draft.
 Choose your exit buddy well.
 All finishers will receive an award for finishing before cutoff.

-Team Adventurers will be provided a canoe, paddles, and life vests for the river segment and a map by the race.
+Team Adventurers will be provided a map by the race.

 You will be sharing the road during the bike and running portion of the events.
 Use appropriate caution.